The challenges for Konkona Sensharma on the sets of Mumbai Diaries 26/11 were manifold. For one, she had never been part of an action scene before.

 A chunk of the Amazon Prime Video series also required Sensharma to be “covered in dust and blood, while walking on glass”, she said, promising that the later episodes are “dramatic and difficult”.

-The series follows the lives of healthcare workers and frontline workers attending to patients at a government hospital during the Lashkar-e-Taiba’s terror attacks on Mumbai between November 26 and 29 in 2008.
+The series follows healthcare workers and frontline workers attending to patients at a government hospital during the Lashkar-e-Taiba’s terror attacks on Mumbai between November 26 and 29 in 2008.
 Directed by Nikkhil Advani and Nikhil Gonsalves, the show will be premiered on September 9.
 The cast includes Mohit Raina, Shreya Dhanwanthary, Sandesh Kulkarni, Satyajeet Dubey and Prakash Belawadi.

 Sensharma plays Chitra Das, a social services director at the hospital.
 She is “not a doctor, but has a medical background,” Sensharma said.
 “However, at the time of crisis, she goes out of her way and above and beyond the line of duty to save lives.”